You Can Consciously Change Your Organization's Culture

 - What cultural elements support the success of your organization, and what elements of the current organizational culture need to change?

 Perhaps your team decides that you spend too much time agreeing with each other rather than challenging potentially incorrect forecasts and assumptions of fellow team members.
 Or perhaps key management leaders spend most of their time with team members individually and promote individual agendas to the detriment of the cohesive functioning of the whole group.
-Consciously identify the cultural implements and decide to change them.
+Consciously identify the cultural elements and decide to change them.

 Change the Organizational Culture